Run this command to install the cocoapods-art plugin (authored by Artifactory)

 }

-// SDK calls this method when it is time to collect OTP value delivered in the SMS message
+// Implement this method to collect the OTP value delivered via SMS.

 func execute(otpError: ProveAuthError?, callback: OtpFinishStepCallback) {